markxoe/wikipedia-link-db/readme.md

 ## Implementation details

-- Reading the Wikipedia dump `-page.sql`, `-redirect.sql` and `-pagelinks.sql` using one file-reading thread (line-by-line) and at least one parsing thread (work is spread with a queue) which uses a regex that parses the sql insert statements
+- Reading the Wikipedia dump files `-page.sql`, `-redirect.sql` and `-pagelinks.sql` using one file-reading thread (line-by-line) and at least one parsing thread (work is spread with a queue) which uses a regex that parses the sql insert statements
 - Remapping the page-, redirect- and link-lists into hashmaps that can be (de-)serialized in cbor format
 - Shortest-path search using BFS